Drue Drury (courtier)

 Sir Drue Drury (c.
-1531 – 29 April 1617) was the son of Sir Robert Drury (c.
-1503 – 1577), the grandson of Sir Robert Drury (c.
-1456 – 2 March 1535), Speaker of the House of Commons, and the nephew of Sir William Drury.
-He was an English courtier and politician who sat in the House of Commons at various times between 1562 and 1584.
+1531 – 29 April 1617) was an English courtier and politician who sat in the House of Commons at various times between 1562 and 1584.

 Early life

-Drury was the fifth but third surviving son of Sir Robert Drury (c.
-1503 – 1577) of Hedgerley, Buckinghamshire, and Elizabeth Brudenell, the daughter of Edmund Brudenell of Chalfont St Peter, Buckinghamshire.
-He was the grandson of Sir Robert Drury (c.
-1456 – 2 March 1535), Speaker of the House of Commons in 1495.
-He was a brother of Sir Robert Drury (1525–1593) and Sir William Drury (2 October 1527 – 13 October 1579).
+Drury was the fifth but third surviving son of Sir Robert Drury of Hedgerley, Buckinghamshire, and Elizabeth Brudenell, the daughter of Edmund Brudenell of Chalfont St Peter, Buckinghamshire.
+He was the grandson of Sir Robert Drury who was Speaker of the House of Commons.
+He was a brother of Sir Robert Drury (1525–1593) and Sir William Drury (2 October 1527 – 13 October 1579). and nephew of Sir William Drury.

-Drury matriculated from St Edmund's Hostel, Cambridge in Autumn 1544.
+Drury matriculated from St Edmund's Hostel, Cambridge in autumn 1544.

 Public life

 Drury was elected Member of Parliament for Mitchell in 1559 and for Camelford in 1562.
 He was High Sheriff of Norfolk in 1576.
 During the reigns of Elizabeth and James I he was gentleman usher of the privy chamber.
 He seems to have kept in the good graces of the queen, except on one occasion.
 In September 1579 he was knighted at Wanstead, Essex.
 He was elected MP for Norfolk in 1584. and appointed custos rotulorum for the county in 1583.
 In November 1586 he was sent to Fotheringay to assist Sir Amias Paulet in the wardership of Mary, Queen of Scots.
 He was nominated Lieutenant of the Tower of London in 1596.

 Drury died at his seat at Riddlesworth, Norfolk, aged about eighty-six, though on his monument the age of ninety-nine is given.
 His will of 7 July 1613 was proved in P.C.C.
 31 May 1617 (registered 39, Weldon).

 William Camden described Drury as a sincere, honest man, and a puritan in his religion.